gabriribeiro5/cyclobot_client/README.md

 # Cyclobot Oluṣọgba
-An scalable arduino firmware designed to keep closed and small ecosystems alive.
+Cyclobot is an scalable arduino firmware designed to keep closed and small ecosystems alive.
+Oluṣọgba means "the gardner" in Yoruba.

 ---
 ## ✅ Features
-- [ x ] Check soil moisture level
+- [ ] Check soil moisture level
-- [ x ] Activate/deactivate rain system accordingly with soil moisture level
+- [ ] Activate/deactivate rain system accordingly with soil moisture level
 - [ ] Mimics sunlight daily cicle by gradually switching On/Off individual LED lights
 - [ ] Activate/Deactivate fan system to simulate wind (activation time and duration are both random)
 - [ ] Store collected data in EEPROM or SD (if available)
 - [ ] Scan and connect to known Wi-Fi networks
 - [ ] Build web client to communicate with API (GET/POST)
 - [ ] Send stored data to webserver
-- [ x ] Collects current date and time on sturtup
+- [ ] Collects current date and time on sturtup
 - [ ] Implement local time synchronization via NTP or API
 - [ ] Handle incoming configuration updates and apply changes
 - [ ] Collect new config file data to update system behavior